kevinslin/kevin-public/vault/res.books.the-mom-test.md

 ### The Mom Test

 - dont tell customers about your idea, ask about their problems #star
-- measure for usefullness: gather **concrete facts about customer habits and world views**
+- measure for usefulness: gather **concrete facts about customer habits and world views**
 - figure out if the **problem matters**

 - generic answers: counter with specific examples
 - dig in to interesting or unexpected answer
 - **get more specific**: what parts do they love/hate?
 - workarounds: how do they solve X? how much do they pay for it? whats the budget?
-- does it matter? what happened the last time customer encountered problem? why are they not solving it?
+- does it matter? what happened the last time a customer encountered a problem? why are they not solving it?

 ### Avoiding bad data
 - 3 types: